traitecoevo/APCalign/README.md

 ## Installation

 ‘ausflora’ is current not on CRAN.
-Install the current development
+Install the currently development
 version:

 ``` r